matthewgilbert/pdblp/README.md

 data.
 This package provides several functions for accessing historical market data and reference data.
 A simple set of examples is available [here](https://matthewgilbert.github.io/pdblp/tutorial.html).
-In theory this should work on both Windows and Linux connecting to Bloomberg Server API however this has only been tested using Windows and the Desktop API.

 The library borrows heavily from a similar package available [here](https://github.com/kyuni22/pybbg)